Intelihub/Template_M1/documents/gdd.md

 ## 1.4.
 Plano Estratégico do Projeto (sprint 3)

-*Defina aqui um Plano Estratégico do Projeto, contendo: (1) Missão / Visão / Valores, (2) Breve Análise do Mercado, (3) Avaliação SWOT do projeto, (4) Objetivos / Metas / Indicadores, (5) Plano de Ação*
+*Defina aqui um Plano Estratégico do Projeto, contendo: (1) Missão / Visão / Valores, (2) Breve Análise do Mercado, (3) Avaliação SWOT do projeto, *

 # <a name="c2"></a>2.
 Visão Geral do Jogo (sprint 2)